poorvita875/stellora/README.md

 ## Features

-- **Object Classifier** — Upload any telescope image, get instant classification with confidence scores
+- **Object Classifier** — Upload any telescope image and the website will direct the user to HF(HuggingFace), get instant classification with confidence scores
 - **Asteroid Risk Explorer** — Search any asteroid, NASA fetches orbital data, RF scores the threat
 - **Live Radar** — Animated real-time radar of all near-Earth objects today
 - **3D Visualization** — Three.js rotating planet + asteroid, mouse-reactive